chapeee/react-nextjs-github-gist/README.md

     width = '100%',
     height = '600px',
-    getProfile = 'true', //this give avatar and name of the owner of gist />
+    getProfile = 'true', //this give avatar and name of the owner of gist userName = '' //pass the username of the gist owner />
 ```
+currently because of CORS i am able to fetch the userame from git, yet i will figure out some way in future releases, so for now lets do manual work.
 ---
 ## How i can contribute